WallarooLabs/blog.wallaroolabs.com/content/post/twitter-hashtags-real-time.md

         return bs.decode("utf-8")
 ```

-### 6. Create The Computation
+### Create The Computation

 Now let’s define the [computation](https://docs.wallaroolabs.com/book/core-concepts/core-concepts.html) class which will be used in the data processing logic.
 We will be applying this on the tweets received from the Decoder in order to extract all the Hashtags.

-Our computation is called `HashtagFinder`, and like all computations, it must implement the following two methods:
+Our computation is called `HashtagFinder`, and like all computations, it must implement the `name` method and either `compute` or `compute_multi`

 * `name(self)`:  returns the name of the computation step.
-* `compute(self, input_data)`: takes a parameter `input_data`, containing the data coming from the previous step and implements the current step’s logic.
+* `compute(self, input_data)`: takes a parameter `input_data`, containing the data coming from the previous step and implements the current step’s logic, and returns one value which will be sent as a message to the next step in the application.
+* `compute_multi(self, input_data)`: similar to `compute`, but it returns a list of values, each of which will be sent as a different message to the next step in the application.

 In this case, we are splitting each tweet into words first, then filtering only for words that begin with `#`, and passing the hashtags along to the next step.